apollographql/runtime-testing-framework/docs/src/tutorials/test-plans/using-file-providers.md

 Output:

 ```
+ERROR Static analysis checks failed
-ERROR (config.txt) a required file has not been defined.: Please specify a config file
+(setup.CONFIG) A required file has not been defined
+Please specify a config file
 ```

 We get an error saying we haven't defined a required file, along with the message we put in the